Flight Course Related Information

 Flight Course Scheduling

 Students usually begin their initial flight course sometime during their first year in attendance.
 The exact start date depends on the academic preparation of the student, student desire, weather conditions, and aircraft and instructor availability.
 The length of time required to complete a course will also vary based on these same factors.
 All flight-training courses may begin and end at any time during the academic year and may not coincide with the beginning and ending dates of the published semester schedule.
-Therefore, students who begin a flight course late in the semester should be prepared for training in that course to continue into the next semester.
-Additionally at the discretion of the flight department, students can be asked to remain available to fly in their registered flight course between academic semesters or into the summer in order to maintain continuity of training or if it is determined that leaving will be detrimental to the students training progress.
+Therefore, students who begin a flight course should be prepared to continue flight training until completion including between and into the next semester is required.
+At the discretion of the flight department, students can be asked to remain available to fly in their registered flight course between academic semesters or into the summer in order to maintain continuity of training or if it is determined that leaving will be detrimental to the students training progress.

 Flight courses require a minimum block of time per day and may include flying on weekends.
 Study, preparation, and some flight lessons may require time outside this block.
 Students, particularly beginning students, are cautioned not to overload their course schedules when taking a flight course.